spatie/icalendar-generator/UPGRADING.md

 # Upgrading

 - PHP 7.4 only
-- Property types only accept a `string` as name, you can add aliases via the `addAlias` function
+- Property types are now simple called properties
--
+- Property only accept a `string` as name, you can add aliases via the `addAlias` function